VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step4.md

 name2 = "Dan"
 names = [name1, name2]`{{execute}}

-*It is important to remember for the future that elements in a list are always **numbered starting from zero**, so in our previous 'names' example "Ellie" is the first element and is in position 0 of the list.
+*It is important to remember for the future that elements in a list are always **numbered starting from zero**, so in our first 'names' example "Ellie" is the first element and is in position 0 of the list.
 The final element is "Justin" and is in position 3 of the list.*